sem CLI Reference#

 argument to sem help

-, a help screen is printed.
+, a help screen is displayed.

 sem help example#